News channel

 • Confiscation of your entire bankroll

-You might also be quietly blacklisted from other sites and live events.
-This happened with Imsirovic and Schindler – top-tier players suddenly ghosted by major tours.
+You may also be blacklisted behind-the-scenes at other sites and live events quietly.
+It also was the case with Imsirovic and Schindler — high-stakes players who were unceremoniously dropped by major tours.

 Poker is a small world.
-Once you’re labeled a cheat, good luck getting staked, coached, or invited anywhere again.
+Once you have the cheat label, good luck with getting staked, coached, invited anywhere again.

 Why People Still Risk It (And Why They Shouldn’t)